-As far as downsides go, the main one you're looking at is cost — curved monitors are generally more expensive than their flat siblings.
-So if you want to save some cash, you'll be better off looking at our choices for the best gaming monitors and the best monitors.
+The main downside about curved monitors is the price since they're generally more expensive than their flat siblings.
+If saving cash is your main priority, you'll be better off looking at our choices for the best gaming monitors and the best monitors.

 The best curved monitors you can buy today

-Packed with all the goodies a gamer could ever ask for, the Acer Predator X34 is currently the best curved monitor on the market.
+Packed with all the goodies a gamer could ever ask for, the Acer Predator X34 was the best monitor on the market before the Alienware 34 took its spot.
 It all starts with a 34-inch, 3340 x 1440-resolution display, which provides an exceptionally immersive viewing experience, thanks to its high maximum brightness and vivid colors.